ASEAN Qualifications Reference Framework (AQRF)13 March 2016

-Since 2011, AANZFTA Economic Cooperation Support Programme (AECSP) has rendered continuous support to the AQRF initiative from Education and Training Governance: Capacity Building for National Qualifications Framework (NQF) Phase I to IV.
-NQF Phase IV will run until June 2018, and aims to support the referencing process of at least two AMS.
+Since 2011, the AANZFTA Economic Cooperation Support Programme (AECSP) has rendered continuous support to the AQRF initiative from Education and Training Governance: Capacity Building for National Qualifications Framework (NQF) Phase I to IV.
+NQF Phase IV will run until June 2018 and aims to support the referencing process of at least two AMS.
 For more information on AANZFTA AECSP activities, please visit http://aanzfta.asean.org/

 For any questions on AQRF, please contact Services and Investment Division (SID) of the ASEAN Secretariat at firstname.lastname@example.org.

 Please click here to download the Factsheet on AQRF.

 - Press Release of the 3rd NQF Phase IV Workshop, 14-15 November 2017, Kuala Lumpur, Malaysia

 - Press Release of the 2nd AQRF Committee Meeting, 12-13 July 2017, Manila, the Philippines